-ASSISTANT PROFESSOR STEEN; INSTRUCTOR TUUK AND MISS OOSTHOEK Students desiring the degree of A.B. in Education may obtain a minor in this department.
+ASSISTANT PROFESSOR STEEN; INSTRUCTOR TUUK AND MRS. ROTTMAN Students desiring the degree of A.B. in Education may obtain a minor in this department.
 They should select twelve hours from the courses listed here; the remaining three hours they should select from the fol-lowing: Biology 105 and 106, or 105 and 102.

-Students should meet requirements for the Red Cross First Aid
+Students should meet requirements for the Red Cross First Aid ertificate.
+This course will be offered each semester.
 Certificate.